-- Internal Storage Drive: This type of storage usually hosts your computer’s operating system and programs.
+- Internal Storage Hard Drive: This type of storage usually hosts your computer’s operating system and programs.
 Internal devices include hard drives and solid-state (or SSD) drives.

-- External Storage Drive: This type of storage is an outside drive that connects to a computer through a port, such as a USB.
+- External Storage Disk Drive: This type of storage is an outside drive that connects to a computer through a port, such as a USB.

 The average consumer spends more money on external storage devices because of their portability.
 They’re always compact and easy to use for moving files from one location to another across diverse devices.
 Before you decide on your external device of choice, let’s take a sampling of 10 devices considered to be top on the market: